Abhishek0609om/linux-automated-webserver-deployment/README.md

-# Automated Web Server Deployment using Bash
+# Automated Web Server Deployment

 ## Project Overview
 This project demonstrates how to automatically deploy a web server on a Linux system using a Bash script.
 The script installs and configures the web server, starts the service, and verifies that the server is running correctly.